Home Student Ministries Outreach Ministries Prayer Connection Volunteers Education Downloads Contact Us

 Founder of Harambee Christian Family Center

 In 1982, the Perkinses moved to Pasadena and founded Harambee Christian Family Center in Northwest Pasadena, a neighborhood that had one of the highest daytime crime rates in California.
-After 19 years, Harambee is running numerous programs including after school tutoring, Good News Bible Clubs, an award-winning technology center, summer day camp, youth internship programs, and a college scholarship program.
-Derek Perkins, Dr. Perkins' son, now serves as executive director of this organization. www.harambee.org
+After 19 years, Harambee is running numerous programs including after school tutoring, Good News Bible Clubs, an award-winning technology center, summer day camp, youth internship programs, and a college scholarship program. www.harambee.org

 Co-founder of the Christian Community Development Association